-Comrades Marathon is arguably the greatest Ultra Marathon in the world where athletes travel from all over the world to combine muscle and mental strength to conquer approximately 89 kilometres between the cities of Pietermaritzburg and Durban.
+Comrades Marathon is arguably the greatest Ultra Marathon in the world where athletes travel from all over the world to combine muscle and mental strength to conquer this event between Durban and Pietermaritzburg and.
 The event owes it’s beginnings to the vision of one man, World War I veteran Vic Clapham.

 Comrades is one of the most life changing experiences any runner will compete in, the support on the course is second to none and the amount of cold drinks, variety of food and cold coke is outstanding.
 When you cross that finish line you know you have achieved the ultimate challenge.
 Then there is so much to see after the event in South Africa.
 A totally awesome place and event to go to.
 Thank you Travelling Fit.

 Now, everything has settled down and I am back at work I just wanted to let you know how happy I was with all the arrangements for Comrades Run.
 Mari-Mar, did a great job with the whole trip.
 I can highly recommend Travelling Fit to organise fellow athletes with her travelling arrangements.
 Special mention to you all for all your help and being patient with the thousands of questions I asked you.
 The rest of the holiday for Temara and I went without a hitch.
 I followed the itinerary you arranged for us and there were no problems.
 Thank you so much.